Solar Panels in Ireland: Prices, Grants, & Reviews

 - Thermodynamic systems tend to come with large storage tanks for hot water and can provide up to 100% of hot water needs.

-- Due to the fact that thermodynamic solar panels can absorb heat from the environment, they can be placed anywhere, even in the shade, although for optimal performance it’s best that they are in direct sunlight.
+- Because thermodynamic solar panels can absorb heat from the environment, they can be placed anywhere, even in the shade, although for optimal performance they should be in direct sunlight.

 - Thermodynamic panels can continue to heat water even at night, as long as the temperature outside is above -15°C.

-- Thermodynamic systems can last for up to 25 years.
+- Thermodynamic solar systems require no maintenance and can last for up to 25 years.

 - In some cases, thermodynamic heating systems can also be uninstalled and moved to a new house.